 International Indian Folk Art Gallery (IIFAG) is an Australian organisation with deep Indian roots.
 The initiative is conceived with the singular goal to highlight the beauty of endangered Indian Folk Arts while building a cross-cultural connection with Australian art lovers.
 One of the pathways to reach this goal is to have an exhibition and sale to showcase the artworks.

-Thus, exhibition and sale is organized in Space2b another Melbourne based organization pioneering in promoting indigenous arts and artwork of refugees/ newly arrived migrants.
+Thus, Indian Art Exhibition, Melbourne Space2B 2022, exhibition and sale is organized at Space2b another Melbourne based organization pioneering in promoting indigenous arts and artwork of refugees/ newly arrived migrants.
 The event started on the 3rd of May and will run until 30th of May 2022.

 On the 7th of May at 11:00 am the opening ceremony was conducted in a grand manner.